-On March 22, 2017, Axia, which by then had changed its name to KCST USA, Inc. ("KCST"), filed a Chapter 11 bankruptcy case, entitled In re KCST, USA, Inc., Case No. 17-40501 (U.S. Bankruptcy Court for the District of Massachusetts) (the "Bankruptcy Case"), in which it asserted its aforesaid claims against MassTech, in the amount of \$18 million, in an Adversary Proceeding.
+On March 22, 2017, KCST USA, Inc. ("KCST"), formerly named Axia NGNetworks USA, Inc. ("Axia"); the company that has contracted with MassTech to serve as the Network Operator of the MassBroadband123 fiber optic network (the "Network"), filed a Chapter 11 bankruptcy case.
+The case, entitled In re KCST, USA, Inc., Case No. 17-40501 (U.S. Bankruptcy Court for the District of Massachusetts) (the "Bankruptcy Case"), asserted its aforesaid claims against MassTech, in the amount of \$18 million, in an Adversary Proceeding.
 MassTech, in turn, submitted its own Proof of Claim against KCST in the Bankruptcy Case and moved to compel arbitration of both sets of claims.
 The Bankruptcy Court granted that motion in December 2017, and the arbitration (the "KCST Arbitration") was commenced January 2018.